Q: My five-year-old daughter recently asked me about our financial situation. What's the best way to respond?

 You don't have to go into great detail—keep your answer short and simple.
-An approach that works for a lot of parents when talking with children your daughter's age is to explain that there are three types of families in the world: those that don't have enough, those that have just enough, and those that have more than enough1.
+An approach that works for a lot of parents when talking with children your daughter's age is to explain that there are three types of families in the world: those that don't have enough, those that have just enough and those that have more than enough.1

-Turn this opportunity into a teachable moment.
-Helping young children build financial literacy can pay great benefits for them in the long run.
+"Turn this opportunity into a teachable moment.
+Helping young children build financial literacy can pay great benefits for them in the long run."

-Being intentional about thoughtfully answering money questions can send the message that it's OK to talk about money in our family, leading to more teachable moments.
+Being intentional about thoughtfully answering money questions can send the message that it's OK to talk about money in your family, leading to more teachable moments.
 After describing these groups, you can start to instill in your child some of the most basic—yet important—values about saving and spending.

 You might also consider asking your daughter why she asked that question in the first place.
-In my son's case, what he really wanted to know was if we could afford to buy something his friend's family had.
-Understanding that helped open the way for further discussion about the difference between the things we want and the things we need.
-Our philosophy is sharing the right amount of information at the right time.
-Start by sharing your values with her, and when she's a little older, you can begin to explain your financial goals for the family.
+In my son's case, what he really wanted to know was if we could afford to buy something his friend's family had purchased.
+Understanding the reason behind his question helped open the way for further discussion about the difference between the things we want and the things we need.
+I explained that different families have different values when it comes to how they spend and share money.
+This means that not every family thinks about money in the same way.

 Connect with an advisor and start a conversation about your goals.

-9am - 9pm EST, Monday - Friday
+9am - 9pm Eastern, Monday - Friday

-1 Adapted from the ideas of “More than Money.”
+1 Adapted from the ideas of “More Than Money.”